psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ### Making some more additions

 Let's make a few more changes to the dataset.
 We will return to it in the workshop module on remote collaboration.
-As an exercise, do these things under DataLad control:
+As an exercise, do the following steps using DataLad commands:

 - Download the king penguin image from this url:
   `https://unsplash.com/photos/8fmTByMm8wE/download?force=true`